 4 garlic cloves, minced

 salt and pepper to taste

 2 Tablespoons sweet bell pepper flakes or red pepper flakes

 1/3 cup sake or rice wine or mirin

 - Rehydrate shitake mushrooms in very hot water for a minimum of 20 minutes.
 You can put the mushrooms into hot water, start the marinade and then wait only 5-10 minutes before adding to chicken mix.
 (Just in time for the rice to be at the right stage too!)

 - Prepare marinade.
-Mix together soy sauce, cornstarch, red pepper flakes, sake, garlic ginger, and optional shallots in a medium bowl.
+Mix together soy sauce, cornstarch, red pepper flakes, sake, garlic ginger, sesame oil and optional shallots in a medium bowl.
 Cut chicken and dried sausages into bite-sized pieces.

 - Add chicken to marinade.
 Allow to sit until rice is tender but not completely done (about 8-9 minutes of simmering time total